Seraph919/Local_DeepSeek_LLM/README.md

 ## What is Ollama?

 Ollama is a command-line interface (CLI) tool that manages and runs large language models like DeepSeek on your computer, enabling easy local use without relying on cloud services.
+## Why is it useful

+This allows you to run it offline without any internet connection.
+By keeping everything on your machine, it ensures maximum privacy🔒, data security, and independence from external servers—ideal for secure, isolated, or low-connectivity environments🌐❌.
 ## Usage

 ### Prerequisites